top of page

 What's the best exercise for back pain according to science?

-Looking into the current research, it turns out that most forms of exercise are beneficial for back pain, and studies comparing core stability training with general exercise did not find any significant difference.
-Results from a recent meta-analysis by Tataryn et al. showed that posterior chain resistance training have a statistically significantly greater effect than general exercise on pain, level of disability and muscular strength.
+According to current research, most forms of exercise are beneficial for back pain, and studies comparing core stability training with general exercise (walking, stretching etc.) did not find any significant difference.
+Results from a recent meta-analysis by Tataryn et al. showed that posterior chain resistance training have greater effect than general exercise on pain, level of disability and muscular strength.
 In light of this research, it appears that exercises such as deadlift, hip thrust and superman are good options to considered when prescribing exercises for back pain.

 Conclusion

-Exercises that target the posterior chain muscles seem to offer the greatest benefits for people with back pain.
-However, there is evidence that general exercise is beneficial for recovering and preventing back pain, and the choice of exercise is not as important as we once thought.
-A patient's subjective needs, preferences, and goals should be considered when prescribing exercises in order to improve adherence and make the activity more enjoyable.
+General exercise is beneficial for recovering and preventing back pain, and the choice of exercise is not as important as we once thought.
+However, exercises that target the posterior chain muscles seem to offer the greatest benefits for people with back pain.
+Subjective needs, preferences, and goals should also be considered when prescribing exercises in order to improve outcomes and make the activity more enjoyable.